justinmklam/personal-website/content/posts/2010/07/lego-headphones.md

 +++
+layout =    "single-blog"
-clickable = true
+type =      "blog"

 date = "2010-07-10T12:37:00-07:00"
-hidden = false
+draft =     false

-image = "/imgs/lego_headphones/P1080061-e1458003880523-300x300.jpg"
+title = "LEGO Headphones"
-summary = "Combining two favourite past-times of music and LEGO resulted in the generation of a novel, functional pair of headphones.
-Batteries not included.
-Some assembly required." tagline = "Making music with the world's favourite construction toy." title = "LEGO Headphones" type = "mech" draft = false
+tagline = "Making music with the world's favourite construction toy." image =     "" tags =      ["design"]

+aliases =   ["/projects/mech/lego-headphones"]
 +++

 __Background:__ I decided to combine the two things that I love most: music and LEGO.
 This whole project took me about a month and a half, very on and off.
 I'm quite pleased with how the headphones turned out in the end, as they are sturdy enough to be tossed around in a bag.
 My favourite part is that I can take it apart any time to make repairs that may be needed on the go.
 No tools necessary!